johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    For a song entitled *Welcome* this song isn't half well... unwelcoming.
+    For a song entitled *Welcome* this song isn't half... well... *unwelcoming*.

     It’s incredibly dramatic.
 It’s almost like a Bond-theme, with an undulating melody that rocks up-and-down the scales on the keys.

 - country: "Netherlands"
   shortcode: "NLD"